 Variable-rate mortgages typically gain popularity as home prices increase because the initial monthly payment is lower than a fixed-rate mortgage.
 As a result, homeowners can purchase a more expensive home with a variable-rate mortgage.

 - Variable-rate mortgages have an introductory, or teaser, initial interest rate for a specified period, which is customarily lower than a fixed-rate mortgage.
-After the introductory period, the interest rate fluctuated according to the mortgage terms.
+After the introductory period, the interest rate fluctuates according to the mortgage terms.

 - Homebuyers can more easily qualify for a variable-rate mortgage because the initial monthly payment is lower.